AresMUSH/aresmush/plugins/login/help/en/privacy.md

 It's up to each individual Ares game to determine their privacy policies.
 Ideally this will be conveyed to players in the terms of service acknowledgement or a policy file on the wiki.
 This article provides some **general** information about privacy on Ares games.

-> **Note:** Ares does not directly support admins spying on players, but be aware that **any** data transmitted to the server and/or stored in the database is ultimately accessible to the game owner and anyone they choose to share it with.
+**Ares has no built-in commands to support admins spying on players.**  That means there's no SUSPECT flag or DARK power for spying, and no admin commands to view private scenes, mail, or private messages.
+Just as with any online service, though, **any** data transmitted to the server and/or stored in the database is ultimately accessible to the game owner and anyone they choose to share it with.
+They may install custom loggers or custom commands, or crack open the database manually.
+Sensitive information is probably best kept off-game.

 ## What Data Is Stored